yezkez10/tp/docs/UserGuide.md

 Deletes the appointment at the specified index of the specified patient.

-Format: `delete_appt INDEX /appt INDEX`
+Format: `delete_appt INDEX`

 * The command is case-sensitive.
-E.g. delete_appt INDEX /appt 3 will not work
+E.g. Delete_appt INDEX will not work
 * INDEX must be a positive integer, starting from 1
-* Acceptable values for INDEX is a single integer that is within the number of appointments of that patient
+* Acceptable values for INDEX is a single integer that is within the number of appointments
-* Cannot have any missing parameters.
-E.g. delete_appt, delete_appt 4, delete_appt /appt 3 will not work

 Examples:
-*  `delete_appt 4 /appt 4` Deletes the fourth appointment of Person index 4
+*  `delete_appt 4` Deletes the fourth appointment of the appointment shown
-*  `delete_appt 1 /appt 1` Deletes the first appointment of Person index 1
+*  `delete_appt 1` Deletes the first appointment of the appointment shown

 ### Finding patient details by name: `find`